xpack/design-notes/project names convention.md

 ## Project names

 The official project names will change from **GNU MCU Eclipse** to:

-- 'The xPack QEMU',
+- 'The xPack QEMU'
 - 'The xPack OpenOCD'
 - 'The xPack ARM Embedded GCC'
 - 'The xPack RISC-V Embedded GCC'